-5.2.5 In addition to meeting the characteristic requirements stated above, any asset to be included by a category 1 institution as HQLA must be free from any operational restrictions that would prevent timely monetization of that asset during a stress period.
-The institution must have in place and maintain adequate operational capacity and systems to readily monetize any asset in its HQLA without being constrained by any internal

-If a category 1 institution has a banking operation in an overseas country where the local currency is not convertible into Hong Kong dollar, the HQLA denominated in that local currency held by the banking operation in that country can only be used to cover the liquidity needs arising from the banking operation in that country.
+- 5.2.5 In addition to meeting the characteristic requirements stated above, any asset to be included by a category 1 institution as HQLA must be free from any operational restrictions that would prevent timely monetization of that asset during a stress period.
+The institution must have in place and maintain adequate operational capacity and systems to readily monetize any asset in its HQLA without being constrained by any internal business or risk management strategy. - 5.2.6 Specific operational requirements set out in Schedule 4 to the BLR are elaborated below: - (a) any asset included by a category 1 institution as its HQLA should be - (i) managed by a liquidity management function29 designated by the institution for the purpose which has the continuous authority and legal and in that country can only be used to cover the liquidity needs arising from the banking operation in that country.
 Therefore a category 1 institution should treat this portion of HQLA according to rule 23 or 24 (in respect of the treatment of "liquidity transfer restrictions") in calculating its LCR on a consolidated basis or unconsolidated basis covering its overseas banking operation.